YashB63/GFG-Daily-Questions/README.md

     You are given a large number N in the form of a string, you have to check whether it is divisible by 999 without dividing or finding modulo of number by 999.

+Day 93:

+  Q1: Maximum Index:

+    Given an array a of n positive integers.
+    The task is to find the maximum of j - i subjected to the constraint of a[i] < a[j] and i < j.

+  Q2: Unusual String Sort:

+    Given a string composed of both lowercase and uppercase letters.
+    Sort it in such a manner such that the uppercase and lowercase letter comes in an alternate manner but in sorted way.

+  Q3: Reverse alternate words:

+    Given a string str consisting of multiple words, reverse alternate words in str.